FaneSamha/Tiling-AI-Workflow/README.md

 ## Overview

-TILLING introduces a **visual grammar** for describing image layouts.
+tiling introduces a **visual grammar** for describing image layouts.
 Instead of freeform text prompts, it divides the canvas into a **grid (WxH)** where each cell (or group of cells) holds a description.
 This approach:

 * Enforces **structured composition**
 * Allows **precise placement** of objects
 * Separates **foreground, midground, and background** layers
 * Supports **importance weighting** and **motion vectors**

-TILLING makes image generation more predictable, modular, and reproducible.
+tiling makes image generation more predictable, modular, and reproducible.

 ---